av3000/carplates-nx/README.md

 ### Angular Setup

-For local environment run `yarn run angular-app:dev` for a dev angular app.
-Navigate to http://localhost:4200/.
+For the local environment run `yarn run angular-app:dev` for a dev angular app.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ### Express App

-For local environment run `yarn run backend-api:dev` for a dev express app.
-Navigate to http://localhost:8080.
+For the local environment run `yarn run backend-api:dev` for a dev express app.
+Navigate to [http://localhost:8080](http://localhost:8080/).
 The app will automatically reload if you change any of the source files.
 For the database [install](https://dev.mysql.com/downloads/mysql/) MySQL server.

+### Docker

 For the docker environment run `docker compose up --build`.
 Add -d for detached mode.
-Use [Docker desktop](https://www.docker.com/products/docker-desktop/) for easier docker management.
+Use [Docker desktop](https://www.docker.com/products/docker-desktop/) for easier Docker management.

+### Swagger

+To access navigate to [http://localhost:8080/docs/](http://localhost:8080/docs/)